OrkestraOnline/Orkestra_Online/README.md

 # OrkestraOnline
 [Orkestra Online](https://www.orkestra.online) is a cloud based platform for deploying, documenting and securing DynamoBIM, GrassHopper and OkPy content.
+Orkestra has a very generous free tier with many cool features to manage your tools locally!
-Orkestra works with a subscription system.
+Orkestra Online (for cloud deployments) works with a subscription system.
 If you wish to get a free trial or learn more, reach out through the Orkestra website!

 ***